By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Special for the Herald

-SPRINGFIELD – Only 27 students tried out for flag football at Effingham County High School in coach Kalin Martin’s first year at the helm in 2023, so she decided last spring to do a little public relations.
+SPRINGFIELD – Only 27 students tried out for flag football at Effingham County High School in coach Kalin Martin’s first year at the helm, so she decided this spring to do a little public relations.

 “I made it a point in May to go to each middle school in the county to tell girls about flag football and introduce myself,” Martin said.
 “I found that a lot of girls didn’t know we had the sport at the high school.
 We ended up getting 70 girls come to tryouts.”